 Therefore, we focus on addressing service provider internal controls, which include system and cybersecurity.
 We anticipate growth and focus in that area, as well as certain other areas impacted by the constant evolution of accounting standards.

 4. Greater Investments in AI and Machine Learning

 I’m excited to look forward to how the industry will be *pouring investments in AI* this year.
 2019 has been a great eye-opening year for both small and large practitioners to realize the importance of optimizing our practices with the help of advanced technology.
 I believe that more than automating tasks and streamlining workflows, the advent of AI is an industry-changing experience, not necessarily on replacing accountants, but more of aiding us towards more accurate and analytics-based business decisions.

 So with this trend being a significant welcome to a thriving industry, I’m expecting more CPAs and finance experts to take advantage of machine learning and AI to help them work smarter instead of “harder” so their valuable time is used more efficiently.

 5. Automation will be Embraced by Many

 Jaime Campbell, CPA

 I look forward to the continued evolution of the profession as we adopt not just electronic operations but also automation.
-I want to see more bookkeeping firms have the capacity to look out for their clients’ security, and both internal and external controls.
-I want to see more outsourced accounting departments embrace automation to have the capacity to look ahead for their clients and plan for the future, not just report on the past.
+Several bookkeeping firms have the capacity to look out for their clients’ security, and both internal and external controls.
+I want to see outsourced accounting firms embrace automation to have the capacity to look ahead for their clients and plan for the future, not just report on the past.